Vyral/base-template/_posts/2019-02-01-join-us-for-this-free-homebuyer-seminar.md

 {% include youtube.html %}

 You’re invited to our first homebuyer seminar.
 It’s going to be held at our office in Hoboken (1 Newark St.) on February 21 from 6:00 p.m. to 8:00 p.m.
 We’ll have representatives from the real estate, mortgage, and investment worlds.
 This is going to be an extremely informative event for you, no matter what your home buying goals are.
-Make sure you register for the event here, because space is limited.&nbsp;
+Make sure you register for the event **[here](https://homebuyerseminarfeb212019.eventbrite.com/){: target="_blank"}**, because space is limited.&nbsp;